 Through my work I explore the human relationship with what we call 'nature'.
 This relationship I find ambiguous: on the one hand we are inextricably interconnected with the environment we find ourselves in, on the other hand I live in a Western society where a dualistic view on human versus nature still prevails.
 I regard my work as a way of contemplating this relationship to gain a better understanding of how I am personally connected with the natural world around me: how different kinds of landscapes and in particular plant forms and rocks shape my thoughts, feelings and moral; my 'being' as a human.

-Elements of nature and landscapes that I depict in my work often have a constructed character.
-It emphasizes that we are dealing with a representation of nature and not nature itself.
-Throughout history representations in cultural traditions such as art, science and spirituality have had much influence on our perception and understanding of nature.
-This makes 'nature' a complex and problematic concept that I find worth examining in a personal and intuitive way.
+My artistic practice involves drawing, sculpture, painting and exploring landscapes and gardens.
+The works are usually a representation of elements of these landscapes and gardens.
+Throughout history representations of nature in cultural traditions such as art, science and spirituality have had much influence on our perception and understanding of nature.
+This makes 'nature' a complex concept that I find worth examining in a personal and intuitive way.